NC: One Head Chef in the Medicaid Kitchen is Enough!

 One head chef in the Medicaid kitchen is enough!

-Posted on May 10, 2013, in Accountability, Agency, Behavioral health, DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Jurisdiction, Legal Analysis, Legislation, MCO, Medicaid, North Carolina and tagged 4th Circuit, Accountability, Administrative Law Judge, Agency, DHHS, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Mental health, North Carolina Department of Health and Human Services, Single state entity.
+Posted on May 10, 2013, in Accountability, Agency, Behavioral health, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Jurisdiction, Legal Analysis, Legislation, MCO, Medicaid, NC DHHS, North Carolina and tagged 4th Circuit, Accountability, Administrative Law Judge, Agency, Division of Medical Assistance, Health care provider, Managed Care Organizations, Medicaid, Mental health, NC DHHS, North Carolina Department of Health and Human Services, Single state entity.
 Bookmark the permalink.
 3 Comments.